Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 Now the meso/marathon/chronos rpms should be available to all nodes.
 But I want to make a distinction between masters and slaves.

 There are two approaches.
 In Greg's response to Michael, he recommended appliances.
 Mesos is ripe for that kind of logical construct, but I'll go the other way and just use attributes from the database, i.e. key/value pairs because I want it up and working with a minimal understanding of the app.
-I'll get more experience and can reflect that in better configuration later.
+I'll get more experience and can reflect that in better configuration later, something I'll more likely use in a pallet.

 I also have to decide if I want to involve the frontend.
 There is an advantage here because the frontend is the only machine that has full password-less ssh access to every other machine.
-But the disadvantage is, if you lose the frontend, what happens to the cluster?
+(You can configure another machine for full password-less access but it's a more advanced set-up.)
+But the disadvantage is: if you lose the frontend, what happens to the cluster?
 HPC typically uses the frontend as a login/job submission host and batch manager so with those applications, using the frontend as an integral part of the cluster can make sense.
 In the past 4-5 years, we've moved away from that model, and view the frontend as the fulcrum for lifting applications into the cluster.
-I does the heavy lifting at install time, but is tertiary to the running of the actual application.
-But, if you're short on machines, do you really want to leave out an available one.
+It does the heavy lifting at install time, but is tertiary to the running of the actual application.
+However, if you're short on machines, you may not want to leave an available one out.
 Only you can decide.

 In this instance I'm going to bypass using the frontend in the Mesos cluster, because, well, I can.
-If you want to control the cluster from the frontend, please see the footnote below.* If you want to include the frontend as a Mesos master or slave, ping me on the Stacki users list, and I/we can help with that.
+If you want to control the cluster from the frontend, there is some info at the end of this article.
+If you want to include the frontend as a Mesos master or slave, ping me on the Stacki users list, and I/we can help with that.

 Onward: We’ll need to create some key/value pairs to use in the extend-backend.xml to configure the cluster, some will be global and some host level.
 Remember, key/values go in order of G(lobal) A(ppliance) and H(host).
 Last one wins.